MustafaSaied97/movie-app/README.md

 2- movie details page for displaying  additional details for each movie

-3- favorite page for displaying  favorite movies that the user was selected
+3- favorite page for displaying  favorite movies that the user was selected and  i used localstorage for storing the activities of the user and what he selected